 From this experiment, it was learned that parsley plants photosynthesize and produce the most starch under white light.
 Since white light includes every color of light, this make sense because the plants could absorb the normal blue and violet rays as well as the red wavelengths of light.
 The blue light only allowed the plant to absorb blue rays and left out any red rays the plant might utilize.
-Plants absorb no green light and the experiment also supported this.
-Another question that could be investigated next could be testing other colors of light, like red or black light.
+Most plants do not absorb green light and the experiment supported this.
+A question that could be investigated next could be testing other colors or wavelengths of light, like red or black light.
 In testing red light, data could be collected on how many leaves produced starch or how much starch was produced (if easy to tell from iodine stains).
 Another idea could be to test other effects different colors of light have on plants.
 The plants could be left under colored lights for a longer period of time and then measured for length or another physical feature.